mui/material-ui/docs/data/material/experimental-api/css-theme-variables/customization.md

 ### Color schemes

-The major difference from the default approach is the palette customization.
-With the new `extendTheme` API, you can specify the palette for all color schemes at once (`light` and `dark` are built-in color schemes) under the `colorSchemes` node.
+The major difference from the default approach is in palette customization.
+With the `extendTheme` API, you can specify the palette for all color schemes at once (`light` and `dark` are built in) under the `colorSchemes` node.

-Here is an example of customizing the `primary` palette:
+Here's an example of how to customize the `primary` palette:

 ```js
 import { pink } from '@mui/material/colors';